 As mentioned above, you must practice stringent food hygiene when preparing this pickle.
 Do not allow any water into the preparation, as this will encourage mould to form.
 You must sterilise the containers to prohibit any bacterial growth.
 The spices and acidity in this dish act as natural food preservatives, but don’t rely on them alone.

 You need to start this pickle several weeks before you want to eat it.
-As it is cooked in the sun, you need to make this when you have plenty of sun and for most of us that means summer.
+As it is cooked in the sun, you need to make this when you have plenty of sunlight, and for most of us that means summer.
 We tend to make batches of this, and some of the other sun-cooked pickles at the start of summer in Sydney so we have stocks of them year-round.

 This pickle really lifts simple dal dishes.

-- Wash fresh green chillies, dry them with a clean cloth, and remove the stalks.
+- Wash the fresh green chillies, dry them with a clean cloth, and remove the stalks.
 Cut the chillies into 2cm pieces.